wth-mvp-s/LT/(development)/IT/Interview technique/howToDescribe.md

-1. sa responsabilité
+1. responsabilities

-2. how is build, how it work, what properties
+2. how is build, characteristics, how it work deep down.
-3. Why is here, design pattern,
+3. design pattern, higher concerns.
-3. what aspect we can treat speaking about it?
+3. other aspects concerned.

-*. ciekawostki, comme c'est pareil dans le vueJs.  conclusion.
+4. extra infos, comparaison. conclusion.